oana-adascalitei/SmoothPlane/README.md

-Magma code pertaining to my paper.
+Magma code pertaining to the preprint "Shimura curves admitting a smooth plane model" by Oana Padurariu.